a2stuff/a2d/CONTRIBUTING.md

 MouseDesk originally shipped in French, English, German, Italian.
 The project has been structured to allow localization into additional languages.
-Since then, support for Spanish, Portuguese, Swedish and Danish have been added.
-The work involved for most contributions is just to add an additional column to a spreadsheet which translations for each string.
+Since then, support for Spanish, Portuguese, Swedish, Danish and Dutch have been added.
+The work involved for most contributions is just to add an additional column to a spreadsheet which contains translations for each string.

 [DeskTop Localization Spreadsheet](https://docs.google.com/spreadsheets/d/1NIZQM4ua6ruLJk_P7MfTKN9S5LNwHwYJM_UhvY-ep3A/edit?usp=sharing)